DandilionLau/Game-MulappyBird/README.md

 3. **Multiple Player Mode**
   As mentioned in the game manual, our version of flappy bird is designed for multiple players.
 Player1 controls the bird by touch, swipe left and right to change the bird’s position.
 His task is to prevent the bird from hitting on the wall.
-Player2 controls the position of wall, he can use “2” and “8” in the PS2 keyboard to let the wall goes up and down.
+Player2 controls the position of the wall, and he/she can use “2” and “8” in the PS2 keyboard to let the wall goes up and down.
 His task is to kill the bird.

-  Because the PS2 keyboard input can be handled as interrupt, so basically the control of Player is real time.
-For touch recognition part, we put the detection function into a relatively faster Heart Beat (20 Hz) and let the feedback of touch can be handled within 50ms.
+  Because the PS2 keyboard input can be handled as an interrupt, so basically, the control of Player is real-time.
+For the touch recognition part, we put the detection function into a relatively faster Heart Beat (20 Hz) and let the feedback of touch can be handled within 50ms.

 #### IV.
 TESTING, DIFFICULTIES AND SOLUTIONS

-We first test the game start page and the game over page, these two pages works fine.
+We first test the game start page and the game-over page, these two pages work properly.

 Then we move to test the game page with the bird and the walls.
-We find that the screen has some serious flashinges when we turn the refreshing rate to more than 20 Hz.
-It seems that the CPU needs some tome to finish all the drawing, the period of drawing causes flashing.
-We then turned the refreshing rate to a lower number like 10 Hz, this problem can be partially solved but the flashes still have a little remain.
+We find that the screen has some serious flashing when we turn the refreshing rate to more than 20 Hz.
+It seems that the CPU needs some time to finish all the drawing process, and the period of drawing causes flashing.
+We then turned the refreshing rate to a lower number like 10 Hz, this problem can be partially solved, but the flashes still have a little remain.

 #### V. SUMMARY
-In this mini project, we aim to make use of all the previous components and knowledge and design our own game: Flappy Bird.
-As we get our hands on the project, innovative idea comes one by one.
-To make use of the PS2 keyboard, we have the idea to turn this single player game into a game with two players.
-This feature adds more fun to the game and encourage our team to move further.
+In this mini-project, we aim to make use of all the previous components and knowledge and design our own game: Flappy Bird.
+As we get our hands on the project, innovative ideas come one by one.
+To make use of the PS2 keyboard, we have the idea to turn this single-player game into a game with two players.
+This feature adds more fun to the game and encourages our team to move further.
 Then we add the touch feature to the game.
 Recognizing simple touch is easy, but it has much more difficulties when handling with different gestures like swipe.
-We write our own swipe recognition program and tackle this problem finally.
+We write our swipe recognition program and tackle this problem finally.